marcin-kli/MP1/README.md

 ### CSS
 * As a style language.

-### Bootstrap bootstrap@4.5.3
+### Bootstrap
-* As a CSS framework to keep responsive, mobile first aproach.
+* Bootstrap@4.5.3 as a CSS framework to keep responsive, mobile first aproach.

 ### Font Awesome
-* As an icon library to keep user-friendly design.
+* As an icon library for a social links.

 ### Google fonts
-* As font resource.
+* As a font resource.

 ### GitHub
 * As a software hosting platform to keep project in a remote location.